 Honors & Awards

 Coughlen set two school records at Fort Mill High School while swimming for Coach Cindy Van Buskirk.
-An eight-time regional champion, Coughlen produced two runner up state finishes.
-The four-time Junior National Qualifier helped the Texas Ford Aquatics to a third place finish in the short course sectionals.
-The three-time Scholastic All-American, was a sectional, national and long course qualifier.
-Dominate in the pool as well as the classroom, Coughlen was named Regional All-American for four consecutive years, All-State, athlete of the week and was earned most valuable swimmer twice.
-Couhglen was a member of the Beta Club, maintaining above a 3.0 GPA.
+An eight-time regional champion, Coughlen produced two state runner-up finishes.
+The four-time Junior National qualifier helped the Texas Ford Aquatics to a third-place finish in the short course sectionals.
+The three-time Scholastic All-American was a sectional, national and long course qualifier.
+Dominant in the pool as well as the classroom, Coughlen was named Regional All-American for four consecutive years and was an all-state selection.
+She was also an athlete of the week and her team’s most valuable swimmer twice.
+Coughlen was a member of the Beta Club, maintaining above a 3.0 GPA.

 The daughter of Lisa and Mike Coughlen, Madison was born June 26, 1999, in Frisco, Texas.
 Madison has one sister, Morgan.
-Madison is a chemical engineer major.
+Madison is a finance major at Nebraska.
+She was a member of the Tom Osborne Citizenship Team in 2018.
 She chose Nebraska over Kentucky, West Virginia, Florida State and Georgia Tech.

 |100 Fly||56.52||Mizzou Invite (2017)|